buttonwoodcx/doc-bcx-validation/guide/add-helper-for-expression.md

 # Add helper for expression

-`bcx-validation` by default adds lodash as a helper to `bcx-expression-evaluator`, so you can use lodash in all expressions.
+`bcx-validation` by default adds lodash as a helper, so you can use lodash in all expressions.

 You can add your own helper.